 Just think about it: Lists have been popular for years, and they don’t show any signs of slowing down.
-If you’re looking for inspiration on what to write your next blog post about, try making a list of some aspect of your industry or business.
+If you’re looking for inspiration on what to write your next blog post about, try making a list of some aspects of your industry or business.

 Then, break down the topic into main points and subtopics that are related to each other in some way—these could be tied together by an overall theme or tone (e.g., if you were writing a list on how to improve your blogging skills).
-Now that you’ve got all your key points laid out, all that’s left is finding interesting sources where you can pull information from and writing up each chapter with relevant details!
+Now that you’ve got all your key points laid out, all that’s left is finding interesting sources where you can pull information and write up each chapter with relevant details!

 Success stories are a great way to inspire others to achieve their goals.
-When you write about your own success, you show your readers that you can do it too.
+When you write about your success, you show your readers that you can do it too.
 If you write about someone else’s success, this builds trust in your authority as a writer and it also makes the reader feel like they’re part of something special.